andreaberetta8/andreaberetta8/README.md

 # Hi there, nice to meet you 👋

 I'm Andrea Beretta and I'm a Computer Science Graduate at Università degli Studi di Milano.
-I just graduated with a Bachelor Thesis about NLP, called 'Development of an application for natural language processing'.
-During these years i discovered my passion for the engineering side of data, so i decided to dive deeper into this world and i enrolled in a Data Science Master degree.
-I had to thank the course of Data management for this because it allowed me to discover this beautiful field that was unknown to me.
+I graduated with a Bachelor Thesis about NLP, called 'Development of an application for natural language processing'.
+During these years i interned at Amazon as software engineer and in business intelligence for an italian startup, i am now looking for a full time opportunites.

 🎓 Education: